AhmedTrb/PDF_highlight_extractor/README.md

 - Extract Highlights: The application extracts all highlights and comments from PDF files.
 - Markdown Output: The extracted highlights and associated comments are saved in Markdown files, with each entry specifying the page number.
 - Customizable: Built for personal use, so you can modify or extend it to meet your needs.
-- Simple Input/Output: Just specify the folder containing your PDFs, select the file you want to process, and get the output in a separate folder.
+- Simple Input/Output: specify the folder containing your PDFs, select the file you want to process, and get the output in a separate folder.

 ## How to Use :
 1.Clone the repository or download the files.